erg55/Simon-lab-workshop/R/Readme.md

 Here is a script https://github.com/AlexKnyshov/main_repo/blob/master/R/collapseN.R

-Load that code and we will now have use of the collapse_nodes function which takes a tree and a threshold for collpsing nodes.
+Load that code and we will now have use of the collapse_nodes function which takes a tree and a threshold for collapsing nodes.